 - F = Face: One side of the face droops.

 - A = Arms: One arm starts to drop when both arms are raised.

 - S = Speech: Speech is slurred or sounds different than usual.

 - T = Time: A person who is having a stroke needs to be seen immediately.
 A stroke is a medical emergency that needs immediate treatment.
 Some medicines and treatments work best if given within a few hours of a stroke.

 What are the signs and symptoms of a hemorrhagic stroke?

-Signs and symptoms depend on which part of your brain is injured and what damage the stroke has caused.
+Signs and symptoms depend on which part of your brain is injured.
 One or more of the following may appear minutes or hours after a stroke, and worsen quickly: